GoogleCloudPlatform/community/tutorials/gke-less-disruptive-node-upgrades/index.md

 You will create a GKE cluster for this demo with 3 g1-small VMs.
 See [VM Instances Pricing](https://cloud.google.com/compute/vm-instance-pricing) for pricing details.
 The total cost of the demo should be significantly less than $0.1.

-# Demonstrating less disruptive node upgrades
+# How to make node upgrades less disruptive

 ## 1. Modify hello-app to work with resources

+TODO: add instructions how to just copy the source files over.

 ### A) Add a resource pool implementation